19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Rabbitfolk.md

 ## Lore

-*Rabbitfolk are quite rare in Mithrinia.*
+*Rabbitfolk have rabbit-like features with big ole ears.
+They are quite a rare sight.*

 > ***Reed Ivy**: A mythical figure of wit and charm who stole from the rich and gave to the poor.*